quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week4.md

 - Working on **#61** Invalid state on setting mirror and then setting full glass for door.
 - Still thinking about the logic to fix the invalid state.
 - Fixed **#61**.
 Commit done.
 Updated the pr.
+- Spent some time on fixing 60 but then got instruction to mark it as **triage** and **51** is blocked till we receive a confirmation from the designers team.

 ## **Monday: January 22**
 - Learned how to think and how debugging works, how to use the browser's debugger.
 How to narrow down the scope of bug to hunt it in minimum possible time.